CrossRef/event-data-user-guide/docs/sources/crossref.md

 ## What it does

 The Agent monitors all relationships in Crossref metadata deposited by members.
-Where a relation is made between a Crossref DOI and a DataCite DOI, that link is sent in an Event.
+Where a relation is made between a Crossref DOI and a DataCite DOI, that link is sent as an Event.

 ## Where data comes from

-Metadata deposits from Crossref members, usually publishers.
+Metadata deposits from Crossref members, usually Publishers.

 ## Example Event